Wholesome Oatmeal Balls (No Peanut Butter or Nuts)

-- Like my vanilla bean sea salt energy bites, these are just the thing for a little afternoon pick-me-up or sweet after-dinner treat
+- They are just the thing for a little afternoon pick-me-up or sweet after-dinner treat

-- Since they’re nut free, they’re easy & safe to send with your kids in their lunch box to school or camp
+- Since they’re nut free, they’re easy to send in lunch boxes to school or camp

-- They’ve passed the kid test with flying colors, Elle and my niece & nephew all gobbled them up during the testing process
+- They’ve passed the kid test with flying colors

-- When making these, be sure to line a sheet pan with parchment paper or a silicone mat so they don’t stick
+- Be sure to line a sheet pan with parchment paper or a silicone mat so they don’t stick

 - I think they’re best served chilled or kept cool, they can get sticky if they get too warm